NCIP/invivo-imaging-middleware/README.md

 It is written in Java using caGrid's core services, toolkits, and wizards technologies.

-The main goal of IVIM is to provide interoperability between DICOM and the Grid.
+The goal of IVIM is to provide interoperability between DICOM and the Grid.
 It is designed to provide Gridbased federated access to existing DICOM-based data repositories and analytical resources and to facilitate development of Grid-enabled in vivo imaging applications in caBIG.

 In Vivo Imaging Middleware (IVIM) is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.

 You will find more details about In Vivo Imaging Middleware (IVIM) in the following links:
   * [Community Wiki] (https://wiki.nci.nih.gov/display/IVIM/In+Vivo+Imaging+Middleware+-+IVIM+and+Virtual+PACS)